purswaninuri/retomaton_healthcare_paper/README.md

 To run this part, just download the ./colab_files subfolder and upload it to your local google drive.
 Then, with your file paths it can be ran through colab high RAM + GPU notebooks.
 Connection to Google Drive must be enabled.

-# 5. Citations & Accreditations.
+# 5. Citations & Accreditations:

 This code was based on prior work from Alon et al. and Khandelwal et al.